BerkeleyAutomation/gqcnn/docs/source/install/install.rst

 Docker Installation
 ~~~~~~~~~~~~~~~~~~~

 We currently do not provide pre-built Docker images, but you can build them yourself.
 This will require you to have installed `Docker`_ or `Nvidia-Docker`_ if you plan on using GPUs.
 Note that our provided build for GPUs uses CUDA 10.0 and cuDNN 7.0, so make sure that this is compatible with your GPU hardware.
-If you wish to use a different CUDA/cuDNN version, change the base Nvidia-Docker image in `docker/gpu/Dockerfile` to the desired `CUDA/cuDNN image distribution`. **Note that other versions have not been tested and are not guaranteed to play well with other dependenices.**
+If you wish to use a different CUDA/cuDNN version, change the base image in `docker/gpu/Dockerfile` to the desired `CUDA/cuDNN image distribution`_. **Note that other images have not yet been tested.**

 .. _Docker: https://www.docker.com/
 .. _Nvidia-Docker: https://github.com/NVIDIA/nvidia-docker